TuringDynamics3000/icattle-ai-turing-core/docs/KAFKA_SETUP.md

 ### 4. Test Connection

-From the Manus sandbox, test Kafka connectivity:
+From the TuringDynamics sandbox, test Kafka connectivity:

 ```bash
 # This will be added to iCattle